ldn-softdev/jtc/User Guide.md

 bash $
 bash $
 ```
 Some of the values are `street address`es, some are the phone `number`s.
-Say, we want to dump only the phone records.
-Knowing the label
+Say, we want to dump only the phone records using
-of the phone numbers (`"number"`), it's achievable via this notation:
+the same search criteria (lexeme).
+Knowing the label of the phone numbers (`"number"`), it's achievable via this notation:
 ```bash
 bash $ <ab.json jtc -w'[number]:<\d>R:' -l
 "number": "112-555-1234"